-Menu Item Action and Description

-Manage Contacts

-You can then sel ect:

-Auto-Download Contacts Enable this option to have SYNC 3 periodically re-download your phonebook to keep your contact list up to date.

-Sort By: Choose how you would like the system to display your contacts.
-You can choose:

-Menu Item Action and Description First Name Last Name Re-download Contacts Select this option to re-download your contact list manually.
+Menu Item Action and Description Manage Contacts You can then sele ect: Auto-Download Contacts Enable this option to have SYNC 3 phonebook to keep your contact li Sort By: Choose how you would like the system to display your contacts.
+You can choose: First Name Last Name Re-download Contacts Select this option to re-download your contact list manually.
 Delete Contacts Select this option to delete the in vehicle contact list.
 Deleting the in vehicle list does not erase the contact list on the connected phone.

-Menu Item Action and Description Set Phone Ringto Set Phone Ringtone You can then sel ect: No Ringtone No sound plays when a call comes to your phone.
+Menu Item Action and Description Set Phone Rington Set Phone Ringtone You can then select: No Ringtone No sound plays when a call comes to your phone.
 Use Phone Ring- tone The currently selected ringtone on your phone plays when you receive a call.
 This option may not be available for all phones.
 If this option is available, it is the default setting.
 You can also select one of the three available ringers.

 Menu Item Action and Description Text Messaging You can then sel lect: No Alert (Silence) No sound plays when a message comes to your phone.
-You can select one of the three available notification sounds.
+You can select on You can select one of the three available notification sounds.
 Voice Readout When enabled, a voice prompt alerts you when you receive a new message.